 Section 1

 Voting membership in this Association shall be open for participation to any adult 4-H leader who is an enrolled leader and has completed the Youth Protection Process.
-Voting membership is also open to youth enrolled in the Youth Leadership project, 6th grade and up of the current 4-H year.
-The Association agrees that membership or participation in 4-H will follow the state 4-H Policy &, to be changed automatically as the State amends.
+Voting membership is also open to youth enrolled in the Youth Leadership project, 6th grade and above.
+Membership eligibility is affirmed by October 1st enrollment documentation turned into the Extension Office.
+The Association agrees that membership or participation in 4-H will follow the Wisconsin 4-H Youth Development Policies (2)* to be changed when the State amends their guidelines.

 Section 2

 Ex officio members of the Association shall include members of the University of Wisconsin Extension staff.
-Ex officio members shall have no voting privileges, but will serve in an advisory capacity for the enhancement for the educational value to youth development of the programs for the Association.
+Ex officio members shall have no voting privileges, but will serve in an advisory capacity for the enhancement of educational youth development programs for the Association.

-Section 3

-For purposes of efficient communication dissemination throughout the entire county 4-H program, each 4-H club is strongly urged to send at least one, preferably two, leader representatives to each Leaders Association meeting.
-It is up to the 4-H club to decide who will represent their club.

 ARTICLE IV – EXECUTIVE BOARD